xenondevs/Docs/docs/nova/addon/items/item-behaviors.md

 Vanilla material properties define what properties the item should have client-side.
 Based on the given properties, a corresponding vanilla material will be used.
 Nova will always try to find a vanilla material with the exact same properties as requested.
 If there is no such material, Nova might also choose a vanilla material with more vanilla material properties.
-If there is no material that has all requested properties, an exception will be thrown.
+If there is no material that has all requested properties, properties of low importance will be ignored.

 These are the available vanilla material properties: